 We examine V1R clade sizes across all 6 species.
 With the striking exception of clade D, the house mouse clade sizes are very similar to the 5 other species, (Figure 4).
 This general pattern provides further evidence that receptor recovery is high and species’ repertoires are near complete.
 Interestingly, the M. spretus repertoire is largest for several clades (A/B, C, E, H and I; Figure 4), indicative of M. spretus-specific gene expansions.

-Clade H appears to be a mouse-specific V1R expansion, as it’s absent in the rat genome .
-The clade is characterized by patterns of low orthology, abundant gene duplicates, and variable repertoire size across species (Figures 3 & 4).
-In contrast to this pattern of high gene turnover, relatively few clade H branches have evidence for positive selection (Table 3).
-A sub-region of clade H containing Vmn1r217, 219 and 220 receptors exemplifies the pattern of low orthology, while the receptor orthogroup Vmn1r206/209 is representative of the abundant gene duplicates (Figure 5A).
-Intriguingly, the Vmn1r206/209 orthogroup also has evidence for positive selection, pointing to particularly strong diversifying selection within this receptor group (Table 3).
-A striking exception to the patterns of dynamism observed in clade H is the extremely conserved receptor group Vmn1r197 (Figure 5A).
+Clade H appears to be a mouse-specific V1R expansion, as it is absent in the rat genome .
+The clade is characterized by low orthology, abundant gene duplicates, and variable repertoire size across species (Figures 3 & 4).
+In contrast to the patterns of high gene turnover, relatively few clade H branches have evidence for positive selection (Table 3).
+A sub-region of clade H containing Vmn1r217, 219 and 220 receptors exemplifies this pattern of low orthology, while the receptor orthogroup Vmn1r206/209 is representative of the abundant gene duplicates (Figure 5A).
+Intriguingly, the Vmn1r206/209 orthogroup also has evidence for positive selection, pointing to strong diversifying selection within this receptor group (Table 3).
+A striking exception to the evolutionary lability of clade H is the highly conserved Vmn1r197 receptor group (Figure 5A).
 The general pattern of rapid species-specific gene gains and losses suggests clade H receptors may play an important role in detecting complex species-specific signals.

-Clade D exhibits a large skew in repertoire size within the house mouse (Figure 4), and has the most dramatic patterns of non-orthology of all V1R clades (Figure 3B).
+Clade D exhibits a large skew in repertoire size within the house mouse (Figure 4), and has the most dramatic pattern of non-orthology across all V1R clades (Figure 3B).
 Nearly all reference-only V1Rs (50/53: 94%) are located in clade D, providing further support for a large recent gene expansion in the house mouse, despite the potentially low receptor recovery of other species in this clade (Figure 3B).
 These receptors are similar in sequence and cluster together on chromosome 7, consistent with recent tandem gene duplication.
 While we do not find evidence for a comparably large expansion in the other mouse species, we recover approximately twice as many clade D receptors in M. spretus relative to the other four species (Figure 4).
-It is possible that similar expansions exist in the other species that are not detected here, particularly given prior evidence that clade D receptors are very lowly expressed in the house mouse .
-Additionally, clade D has a high proportion of non-orthologous receptors and gene duplicates.
-In line with the pattern of high gene turnover, clade D also has a large percentage of orthogroups under positive selection (30.77% of tested orthogroups, Table 3).
-Given the evolutionary labile nature of clade D, there are a few receptors that stand out as highly orthologous (V1rd19, Vmn1r179 and Vmn1r172/173/174, Figure 5C), two of which have evidence for positive selection (Table 3).
-Clade D thus appears to be experiencing lineage-specific evolution at the scale of both gene gains and losses and as well as sequence divergence.
+It is possible that similar expansions exist in the other species that are not detected here, particularly given prior evidence that clade D receptors are lowly expressed in the house mouse .
+Clade D has a high proportion of non-orthologous receptors and gene duplicates, as well as a large percentage of orthogroups under positive selection (30.77% of tested orthogroups, Table 3).
+Given the evolutionary lability of clade D, there are a few receptors that stand out as highly orthologous (V1rd19, Vmn1r179 and Vmn1r172/173/174, Figure 5C), two of which have evidence for positive selection (Table 3).
+Clade D appears to be experiencing lineage-specific evolution at the scale of both gene gains and losses, as well as sequence divergence.